Personal Counseling CenterLower Bedford HallPhone: 401.865.2343Fax: 401.865.1343Answering Service:

 Susanne is a licensed clinical psychologist in RI.
 She received a BA in psychology from Rutgers University, a MSEd in Therapeutic Interventions and a Professional Diploma in School Psychology from Fordham University, and a PhD in Clinical Psychology from Adelphi University.
 Susanne came to us after completing a doctoral internship at Fordham University’s Counseling Center and a Post-Doctoral Fellowship at URI’s Counseling Center.
 Prior to becoming a clinical psychologist, Susanne worked in the New Jersey school systems for eight years as a School Psychologist.
 Susanne’s professional interests include identity exploration, personal and spiritual growth, healing trauma, woman’s and men’s issues, managing stress, developing self-care and compassion, attachment and love, building healthy relationships, and creativity.

-Susan serves as a Clinical Counselor and as a Substance Abuse Counselor at the Personal Counseling Center.
-Susan is a Rhode Island licensed clinical social worker.
+Susan serves as a Clinical Counselor and as a Substance Abuse Counselor, and is a Rhode Island licensed clinical social worker.
 She earned a Masters in Clinical Social Work from Boston University and a B.A in Psychology with a Minor in Women’s Studies from Rhode Island College.
 She received additional training in Comprehensive Integrated Dual Disorder Treatment, Substance Abuse Treatment, Motivational Interviewing, Sexual Assault Advocate/Counselor Training, Group Therapy, Holistic Health and Wellness, and Dialectical Behavior Therapy.
 She enjoys using an integrated and eclectic approach in individual and group therapy.

 Fr.
-Joseph J. Guido, O.P. is a licensed psychologist in Rhode Island and holds a joint appointment as Senior Staff Psychologist and Assistant Professor of Psychology.
-A graduate of Brown University, the Pontifical Faculty of the Immaculate Conception, and Harvard University, he is interested in and has written about trauma, attachment and loss, mourning and resilience, the therapeutic relationship, and the role that faith can play in coping with adverse experience.
+Guido is a licensed psychologist in Rhode Island and holds a joint appointment as Senior Staff Psychologist and Assistant Professor of Psychology.
+He is a graduate of Brown University where he majored in history, the Pontifical Faculty of the Immaculate Conception where he studied philosophy and theology, and Harvard University where he received his doctorate in human development and psychology.
+He completed his clinical internship at Harvard and a post-doctoral fellowship at the Danielsen Institute at Boston University.
+He is interested in helping young adults deal with the myriad challenges that come their way, and helping them compose a sense of themselves as worthy of love and capable of effecting a life of meaning and purpose.
+He is particularly interested in issues of attachment and loss, mourning and resilience, trauma, and the role that faith can play in coping with adversity.

 Micki is a Providence College alumnus with a bachelor’s degree in sociology.
 She earned her Master’s degree in social work from Rhode Island College and has over 15 years of experience in mental health/human service settings.
 Micki spent much of her time post-licensure with the Providence Center, working clinically with children, families and adults in various programs, including outpatient and in-home settings within the agency, and also has vast crisis intervention experience within an emergency room/hospital setting.
 She is experienced working with individuals and families from diverse backgrounds and utilizes a solution focused, cognitive behavioral treatment approach in her work with clients.